anajovanoviic/mitohondrije/README.md

 ![patches](https://user-images.githubusercontent.com/51513732/226105240-99ce385c-6dad-4166-a667-eb8908c380d4.jpg)

 Above is the graphical example of one image in training.tif dataset and how it is divided into patches.
-Dimension of the patches above (256x256) are dimensions of every image inside patches/images folder.
+Dimension of the patches above (256x256) are dimensions of every image inside patches/images folder. <br>

+In the first dataset *training.tif* there is 165 images, so in the *patches/images* folder there will be 165*12=1980 images.